BIGdeadLock/MITM/README.md

 # MITM
 This script is for making the local machine a "Man-In-The-Middle".

-Will work for Windows type OS environment
+Will work for Windows type OS LAN environment.
+The access by the local machine to each node is done whithout a password.
+If the access require a password the script should be recoded to use the password in the PSEXEC command in the script.

 The script uses a CLI menu to interact with the user to get information about the local network.
 After the user has given all the information needed the script will do the followings things: